Józef Wybicki: Early life

 Wybicki was born in Będomin, in the region of Pomerania in the Polish–Lithuanian Commonwealth.
 His family was Pomeranian nobility.

-He finished a Jesuit school, and in his youth was a junior court official.
+In 1755–1765 he attended a Jesuit school in Stare Szkoty.
+In 1762–1765, he studied law at a court in Skarszewy.

+Political and civil service career

 In 1767, he worked at the Crown Tribunal in Bydgoszcz.
 Wybicki was elected a deputy to the Repnin Sejm, the session of Polish parliament in 1767, on the eve of the First Partition of Poland.
 Subsequently, he joined the insurgency known as the Confederation of Bar (1768–1772), aimed at opposing the Russian influence and king Stanisław August Poniatowski.
 He was one of the advisors (konsyliarz) of the Confederacy, acting as a diplomat.
 After the failure of the uprising, he spent some time in the Netherlands, studying law at Leiden University.